ankushthakur2007/miyami-pdf-mcptool/mcp-server/README.md

-# PDF SaaS MCP Server
+# Miyami PDF Tool - MCP Server

 Advanced PDF generation and manipulation server for Claude Desktop using the Model Context Protocol (MCP).